redstone-finance/redstone-oracles-monorepo/packages/casper-connector/rust/contracts/README.md

 As mentioned above, the contract reads data from the adapter, so the `adapter_address` parameter needs to be passed as a `Key` (the one with the `hash-...` format).
-There is also needed the `feed_id` the value will be fetched for.
+There is also needed the `feed_id` the data will be fetched for.

 The function must be executed by the contract creator in the Contract context and only once.